 Love Breastfeeding: The Antenatal Workshop

-This half-day workshop, taught by an International Board Certified Lactation Consultant/Registered Lactation Consultant, will provide expectant parents with the knowledge and confidence to successfully breastfeed.
+This 3.5 hour workshop, taught by an International Board Certified Lactation Consultant/Registered Lactation Consultant, will provide expectant parents with the basic knowledge and the confidence to successfully breastfeed.
 If you are planning to breastfeed or still just thinking about your options, this workshop will answer any questions you have, prepare you to get breastfeeding off to a good start, give you the information you need to avoid many of the common problems and provide you the tools to get the appropriate help if and when you need it.

 The class is interactive and includes lots of visual aids, videos, discussions and hands-on practice with dolls.
-You will receive extensive hand-outs and digital resources to deepen your learning and to keep on hand for refreshing your memory once baby arrives.
+You will receive extensive emailed hand-outs and digital resources to deepen your learning and to keep on hand for refreshing your memory once baby arrives.